jaywink/socialhome/docs/installation/ubuntu.rst

 Install Node.js
 '''''''''''''''

-Node.js version 6+ is needed for statics management.
-Install it by following the `Node.js install guides <https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions>`_.
+Node.js version 6-8 has been tested to work.
+Install one by following the `Node.js install guides <https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions>`_.

+If you already have a system Node installed which is either too old or newer, consider using [NVM](https://github.com/creationix/nvm) to install a specific version for Socialhome only.

 Install PostgreSQL
 ''''''''''''''''''